CybercentreCanada/assemblyline-service-configextractor/README.md

 # ConfigExtractor Service
-**NOTE** : All malware parsers, yara rules etc used in this service are open-source
+**NOTE** : All malware parsers, yara rules etc used in this service are open-source.

 This service extract malware configuration (such as IP, URL and domain) for various malware family.
 Most of the time this is only possible on unpacked version of malware such as in a memory dump.
 See our Cuckoo service to automate extraction of malware memory dump.